Jardin d'Acclimatation railway: Operations

 In 1945, due to the shortage of gasoline, the gasoline locomotives were replaced with battery-electric road tractors, which probably came from the Universal Exhibition of 1937, with their wheels with tires running outside the rails.
 The gasoline locomotives were quickly returned to service.
-In 1960, Renault built seven locomotives with two bogies.
+In 1960, Renault built seven locomotives with two axles each.
 Their bodywork was steam outline and brightly decorated.
 These machines are 3.05 m long and 1.20 m wide, weigh five tons and reach 19 kph.
 They have 55 hp engines.
 The carriages are those of the 1910s, the only modification being the addition of a small roof in the year 1951.
 In 2010 new electric locomotives came into service on the railway.